jai-singhal/djangopy/_posts/2017-10-24-reverse-engineering-of-the-django-admin-foreign-keys-addedit-button.md

 If you have any Question regarding the above tutorial feel free to comment below.
 And also share the experience with the DjangoPy in the comments below.
+You can find the repository from [here](https://github.com/djangopy-org/reverse-engineering-django-admin).

+<script type='text/javascript' src='https://ko-fi.com/widgets/widget_2.js'></script><script type='text/javascript'>kofiwidget2.init('Buy me a coffee', '#46b798', 'N4N812393');kofiwidget2.draw();</script>